gregdan3/server-administration-bot/README.md

     - Activated via argv when starting the program
     - Triggers a blocking warning before the bot initializes, preventing the bot from starting until the user confirms their choice.

-* Allow init and repeated scripts to be sent to more than one user

 * Allow importing bash scripts instead of writing directly into config

 * Add extensive debug logging